cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ![](/uploads/IMG_3869.JPG)

-Mid 2012 Mac Book Pro -
+Mid 2012 Mac Book Pro - Got this off of craigslist when I was in college and had decided to get serious about programming.

 Iphone 6 - Not shown since it was taking the picture